flnt/Flower.jl/docs/src/test.md

 At the moment, we get ``3/4*L +\mathcal{O}(h)``  at the corners and ``L + \mathcal{O}(h^2)`` in the bulk when there is no interface

+## Growth of bubble away from the wall

+!!! todo "Documentation divergence for phase change"
+    can test by initializing c=0.16 at a planar bubble and c1>0.16 in bulk to verify that we have dc/dx*s

+## Growth of bubble at the wall

 ## Suggestion: with a simple boundary condition similar to Butler-Volmer
 We use a similar approach as in [`example for sinh`](https://math.stackexchange.com/questions/3472880/solving-sinh-x-kx).
 We assume a constant conductivity ``\sigma = 1`` and a simplified Butler-Volmer equation.